 What are high value items?

 A high value item is usually anything that costs over £1000.
 When you purchase a home insurance policy it will likely have a single article limit (how much your insurer will payout for a single item).
-If you have an item that is worth more than your single article limit, it’s best to insure it as a high value item.
-If your insurer will only pay out £1500 for a single item and you have a piece of jewellery that is worth £3000, your standard policy won’t be of any help.
+If you own something that is worth more than your single item limit, it's best to insure it as a high value item.
+If your insurer will only pay out £1500 for a single item and you have a piece of jewellery that is worth £3000, your standard policy won't be of any help.

 Examples of high value items include:

 All policies are different and may cover you for varying situations, but overall your high value item policy will cover you the same as your contents insurance would.

 You should be covered in the event of a fire, if you are a victim of theft and if your items are damaged during flooding or storms.
 For an extra cost, you can get additional cover for your high value items for accidental damage and/or if they are damaged or stolen outside your home.